 xis missing, then all columns except

-score_each_iteration: (Optional) Enable this option to score during each iteration of the model training.
+score_each_iteration: (Optional) Enable this option to score during each iteration of the model training (disabled by default).

 score_tree_interval: Score the model after every so many trees.
-Disabled if set to 0.
+This value is set to 0 (disabled) by default.

 ignored_columns: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the All button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the None button.
 To search for a specific column, type the column name in the Search field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the Only show columns with more than 0% missing values field.
 To change the selections for the hidden columns, use the Select Visible or Deselect Visible buttons.